 The interactions between services across the service framework follow the SBA defined HTTP/2 based interface.
 This includes the interactions with the NRF.

-The service framework forwards a request from a source business logic to the target business logic.
+The service framework forwards a request from one service to another service.

 Figure 6.4.2.1 below illustrates the service framework and its interaction with the business logic of the 3GPP NF.